cython/cython/docs/src/tutorial/numpy.rst

 Working with NumPy
 =======================

 ..
-NOTE:: In Cython 0.16, typed memoryviews were introduced.
+NOTE:: Cython 0.16 introduced typed memoryviews as a successor to the NumPy
-          They are easier to use than the numpy syntax, they are faster, and don't need the GIL.
+          integration described here.
+They are easier to use than the buffer syntax below, have less overhead, and can be passed around without requiring the GIL.
           They should be preferred to the syntax presented in this page.
           See :ref:`Typed Memoryviews <memoryviews>`.

 You can use NumPy from Cython exactly the same as in regular Python, but by